github/docs/content/osmand/navigation/gpx-navigation.md

 ---
-title: "Travel Guides"
+title: "Navigation by track"
-intro: "Travel Guides"
+intro: "Navigation by track (GPX)"
 versions: '*'
 ---